Nas, Eve and Swizz Beats pay tribute to "brother" DMX at memorial service, daughter raps 'Slippin'

-Nas, Eve and Swizz Beats paid tribute to DMX at his memorial service yesterday (April 24).
+Nas, Eve and Swizz Beatz paid tribute to DMX at his memorial service yesterday (April 24).

 The artists joined friends and family of the late rapper at the “A Celebration of Life” event held at Brooklyn’s Barclays Center.
 Among them was DMX’s daughter, Sonovah, who rapped her version of DMX’s ‘Slippin’ – watch that further below.